Application deadline extended to Friday 21st February!

 You will also participate in a combination of module activities that may be group and/or individual based, dependent on the module.
 These innovative teaching methods enable you to envisage the translation of your studies into your every day work and practice.

 Our dedicated Student Support Team are also available to help with any problems you may face.
 From navigating our online platform to advising you on deadlines, our team can assist with any questions or challenges you may have along the way.

 Online Induction Day

 Once you have secured your place on the course, you will be invited to an Online Induction Day Webinar.
 This will give you the opportunity to participate in study skills workshops on Harvard Referencing, scientific and reflective writings, and levels of evidence in preparation for your studies.
 It is not compulsory for you to attend our Induction Day, but it is recommended as it’ll provide you with a sturdy introduction to the course.

 The Medical Education course places assessments at the heart of the learning process through the employment of clinical scenarios to enhance problem-solving, critical analysis and evidence-based care.
 Since the scenarios act as a focus for learning and assessment, the two are intrinsically linked.

 The six modules on the course have the same assessment format and for all modules, you will be assigned a dedicated expert tutor.
 Your tutor will then facilitate case discussions with the group, whilst monitoring, assessing and marking your work throughout.

 Due to the online nature of the course, you will be expected to regularly login and participate in the course - ideally on a daily basis.
 Students are recommended to spend around two hours per day on their studies.

-    - Every week students are presented with two/three clinical case-based scenarios that are reflective of every day clinical practice and research.
+- Every week students are presented with two/three case-based scenarios that are reflective of every day clinical practice and research.